wangsh386/NEW_Dueling-Per_DQN/README.md

 deployment.
 In this paper, we put forth a framework for UAVs to leverage real-time localization data to assist data collection in a low-latency-sensitive, energy-efficient sensor network.
-This framework addresses the shortcomings of inadequate infrastructure coverage, the inherent unpredictability and ambiguity of the data collection process, and the challenges posed by sensor locations in the Internet of Things (IoT).
-The proposed framework markedly enhances system performance by leveraging real-time localization data to assist data collection.
+This framework addresses the shortcomings of inadequate infrastructure coverage, the inherent unpredictability and ambiguity of the data collection process, and the challenges posed by sensor locations in the Internet of Things (IoT).
+The proposed framework markedly enhances system performance by leveraging real-time localization data to assist data collection.
 Specifically, we optimize the traditional algorithms in terms of model construction (e.g., the PER DQN algorithm, the Dueling